cedoula/MechaCar_Statistical_Analysis/README.md

 <br>

 ## Study Design: MechaCar vs Competition
-- What metrics ?:
+To compare the performance of the MechaCar prototype against the vehicles from the competition, we will perform a statistical analysis based on the following metrics:
-    - 0 to 60 mph
+- the "0 to 60 mph" time,
-    - braking distance
+- the braking distance,
-    - fuel economy
+- the fuel economy (mpg),
-    - Power
-    - Safety rating
+- the Power,

-- Null hypothesis: The means of all groups are equal, or mu1=mu2=...=mun Is there any statistical difference between the metrics based on the manufacturer

-- What statistical test would you use to test the hypothesis?
-And why?
+- the safety rating.

+In our case the null hypothesis would be: each performance metrics is statistically similar between the MechaCar prototype and all vehicle from the other manufacturers.

-I would use a one-way ANOVA test.
-This test is used to compare the means of a continuous numerical variable across a number of groups.
+We would use a one-way ANOVA test.
+This test is used to compare the means of a continuous numerical variable across a number of groups.\
+So in this analysis we would compare the means for each metric across the different manufacturers.

-- What data is needed to run the statistical test? we would need data of MechaCar vehicles and the competition also gathered in a single dataframe where each metric is a column.
+To perform the test, we would need data of MechaCar vehicles and its competition, all gathered in a single dataframe where each metric is a column.\
+The data could be scraped from vehicle data APIs such as [scrapinghub.com/data-api-vehicle](https://www.scrapinghub.com/data-api-vehicle/) or [carqueryapi.com](https://www.carqueryapi.com/).